floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 I will not go through the meaning of each folder, as this would probably way too much for this article.

 If you do not wish to do anything yourself, I prepared a [repository here](https://github.com/floriank/kitteh-uploader).
-You may use the tag `01-lets-go` to get this codebase.
+You may use the tag `01-lets-go` [to get this initial codebase](https://github.com/floriank/kitteh-phoenix/tree/01-lets-go).

 ## Scaffolding